 Determining who is at fault for the auto accident is an extremely important aspect of your car accident lawsuit.
 Fault or liability means determining if the driver was driving in a manner that was not reasonable or violated safety laws.
-Often, in rear-end, running a stop sign, or texting and driving, the cases are cut and dried about who is at fault.
-Other cases may require the testimony from an expert witness to help the court determine liability in the auto accident case.
+Often, in rear-end, running a stop sign, or texting and driving situations, the determination of an at-fault party is clear.
+Other cases, however, may require testimony from expert witnesses to help the court determine liability in the auto accident case.

-- Medical expenses.
-Be sure to account for current and future medical expenses.
+- Medical bills: Be sure to account for current and future medical expenses.

 Know Your Auto Insurance Coverage

-North Carolina motorists carry 4 types of auto insurance to cover personal injury and damages.
+North Carolina motorists carry four types of auto insurance to cover personal injury caused by at-fault parties:

 - Medical bills coverage: Most insurance companies offer coverage that assists with payment for medical expenses related to the collision, regardless of fault.

-- Uninsured (UM) motorist coverage.
-UM coverage is found in your own policy and is used in a case where another motorist lacks coverage and hit and run accidents.
+- Uninsured (UM) motorist coverage: UM coverage is found in your own policy and is used in a case where the other motorist lacks coverage and in the case of hit-and-run accidents.

 North Carolina law has a statute of limitations regarding car accidents and wrongful death claims.
 Don’t wait or you could lose the opportunity to seek compensation for your collision.
-If you have been involved in car crash, our Raleigh personal injury team has the experience you need to help you recover fair compensation for damages related to your accident.
+If you or someone you love has been injured in a car accident in North Carolina, a Raleigh car accident attorney can help you recover fair compensation for damages related to your accident.

-Call our experienced team of personal injury attorneys today at (919) 615-2473 or complete the online contact form below to speak with a Raleigh car accident attorney.
+Call our experienced team of personal injury attorneys today at (919) 615-2473 or complete the online contact form below to schedule a free consultation with a Raleigh car accident lawyer.